kamilburda/gimp-export-layers/docs/sections/Installation.md

 Simply run the Windows installer and customize plug-in installation path as needed.
 If you have a portable GIMP installation, you will be prompted to specify the path to GIMP and GIMP plug-ins manually.

-### Linux

-Unpack the ZIP archive to any folder and run the extracted installer by double-clicking on the file in your file explorer application or from the terminal.

-You can customize the path to the GIMP executable and the plug-in installation with `-g` and `-i` options, respectively.
-These options must be specified in the terminal as follows (do not forget the `--`):

-    [installer script].run -- -g [gimp_filepath] -i [installation_path]

-If `-g` is specified, so must be `-i`, otherwise the installation will not proceed.

-To install Export Layers system-wide, run the installer with root privileges.

-### macOS

-First, make sure GIMP is installed in the `Applications` folder and is named `GIMP.app`.

-Unpack the ZIP archive to any folder and run the extracted installer from Terminal.

-You can customize the path to the GIMP executable and the plug-in installation with `-g` and `-i` options, respectively.
-These options must be specified in the terminal as follows (do not forget the `--`):

-    [installer script].run -- -g [gimp_filepath] -i [installation_path]

-If `-g` is specified, so must be `-i`, otherwise the installation will not proceed.

-To install Export Layers system-wide, run the installer with root privileges.

 Manual installation (ZIP package)
 ---------------------------------